devtees/devte.es-big-cartel-theme/README.md

 ## About Devte.es

 Currently, [Dev Tees](http://devte.es) is a custom theme of a Big Cartel shop.
 I plan to extract the theme to an open source variant :soon:

+## Suggest a shirt concept

+Have a shirt concept you'd like to see Dev Tees print?
+[Open an issue](https://github.com/devtees/devte.es/issues) with the idea and we can hash out the concept together!